class Tensor(T)

 # 3

-Yields each view along the axis of a Tensor
+Yields each view along the axis of a Tensor.
+Useful for reductions

 and accumulation operations along an axis.